JonPSmith/EfCore.SoftDeleteServices/README.md

   - Reset the SoftDeleted flag on an entity class, which checks.
   - Hard delete (i.e. call EF Core `Remove` method) a entity class, but only if it is already Soft Deleted.
 *NOTE: Methods can work with entity instance, or found via primary keys.
 Also has sync and async versions of all methods.*
 - **Cascade Soft Delete:** This library has a service that can mimic the database cascade delete, but Soft Deleting the entities.
-For instance, Cascade Soft Deleting a Company could also soft delete dependent relationships.
+For instance, Cascade Soft Deleting a Company could also soft delete dependent relationships (see image below).
 - **Keeps your data secure:** This library can handle Query Filters that contain multiple parts to the filter, e.g. Soft Delete with a multi-tenant filter.
 It builds queries that will replace the other filters so that your data stays secure.
 - **Fully configurable:** It works with your properties and interfaces.
 The only rule it has is your Soft Delete property must provide true/false value (normally a 'bool', but could be part of enum status, etc.), or for the cascade delete it must provide a `byte` value.
 - **DI-friendly:** This library is designed to work with dependency injection (DI) and contains a method which will scan for your Soft Delete configuration files and set up all the services you need to use this library.